phanuphatsrisukhawasu/phanuphatsrisukhawasu/README.md

 <h2>👨‍💻 Selected personal projects </h2>

 <h3> <a href="https://github.com/phanuphatsrisukhawasu/star-galaxy-image-classification">Star-galaxy classification using ensembled CNNs</a> </h3>
 Stellar sources presented in raw images from astronomical instruments and telescopes could be too complex to be classified by humans.
-However, identifying types of sources is crucial for exploring new objects with compelling properties or unique characteristics, which sometimes may lead to novel discoveries in astrophysics
+However, identifying types of sources is crucial for exploring new objects with compelling properties or unique characteristics, which sometimes may lead to novel discoveries in astrophysics.

 <br> In this project, I tried using multiple lightweight convolutional neural networks to classify the images, utilizing the class weighting techniques to address the imbalanced dataset problem.
 Additionally, I investigated the performance of ensemble prediction from CNN, revealing an improved performance.